 The National Commission on Certification of Physician Assistants (NCCPA) attempts to ensure certified Physician Assistants meet specific standards of knowledge and skills as well as upholding appropriate standards of professionalism and ethics in practice.
-The NCCPA has established a Code of Conduct for Certified and Certifying Physician Assistants which outlines these principals.
+The NCCPA has established a Certifying Physician Assistants which outlines these principals.